eder13/react-starter/contact-tracer/sketch.md

 **API Endpoints (Backend)**

-Home System
+Router System
-* Home with Github: `/oauth2/authorization/github`
+* Router with Github: `/oauth2/authorization/github`
 * Logout of any service (POST): `/logout` <!-- TODO: HTTP 404 Not Found Custom Error (Not found does not return any JSON Data!), same with /login -->
 * Authorization errors: `/error` <!-- TODO: HTTP 999 map to Not found -->
 * Try To Access Data when unauthenticated: redirect to homepage with message you have to be logged in (see TODO in spring)